Reading and Filtering Debugging Messages

 Now suppose that the following function calls occur in various drivers:

 DbgPrintEx( DPFLTR_IHVVIDEO_ID, DPFLTR_INFO_LEVEL, "First message.\n"); DbgPrintEx( DPFLTR_IHVAUDIO_ID, 7, "Second message.\n"); DbgPrintEx( DPFLTR_IHVBUS_ID, DPFLTR_MASK | 0x10, "Third message.\n"); DbgPrint( "Fourth message.\n");

 The first message has its Level parameter equal to DPFLTR_INFO_LEVEL, which is 3.
-Because this value is less than 32, it is treated as a bit shift, resulting in an importance bitfield of 0x8.
-This value is then combined with the effective IHVVIDEO component filter mask of 0x9 by using an AND operation, giving a nonzero result.
+Since this is less than 32, it is treated as a bit shift, resulting in an importance bit field of 0x8.
+This value is then ANDed with the effective IHVVIDEO component filter mask of 0x9, giving a nonzero result.
 So the first message is transmitted to the debugger.

 The second message has its Level parameter equal to 7.
-Again, this value is treated as a bit shift, resulting in an importance bitfield of 0x80.
-This value is then combined with the IHVAUDIO component filter mask of 0x7 by using an AND operation, giving a result of zero.
+Again, this is treated as a bit shift, resulting in an importance bit field of 0x80.
+This is then ANDed with the IHVAUDIO component filter mask of 0x7, giving a result of zero.
 So the second message is not transmitted.

 The third message has its Level parameter equal to DPFLTR_MASK | 0x10.
 This is greater than 31, and therefore the importance bit field is set equal to the value of Level -- in other words, to 0x80000010.
 This is then ANDed with the IHVBUS component filter mask of 0x7FF, giving a nonzero result.
 So the third message is transmitted to the debugger.